alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 ## Why this is not `Task<T>`

-This example deliberately avoids `Task<T>`.
+`Task<T>` is the usual .NET tool for asynchronous work, and it is a good fit for the Task-based Asynchronous Pattern.

-Under the normal .NET Task-based Asynchronous Pattern, tasks returned by asynchronous methods are active: the represented operation has already been initiated.
-Consumers are not expected to call `Start()` on those tasks. ([Microsoft Learn][4])
+This example deliberately avoids it because the article is focused on cold deferral.
+Under the normal Task-based Asynchronous Pattern, tasks returned by asynchronous methods are active: the represented operation has already been initiated.
+Consumers are not expected to call `Start()` on those tasks.

 This `IO<T>` is different.
 It is a cold computation that does not start until `Run()` is called.